ahdibiaymen/VIDAL_data_mining/README.md

 	 -select  **subst_enri.bin** in user ressources and **dela. fr** in system ressources

- - no the final step is to locate patterns and build concordens
+ - now the final step is to locate patterns and build concordens
 	 - chose locate pattern
 	 - select the projetpy.grf graph
 	 - select all_matches and merge with output text